near/NEPs/0006-bingings.md

 `storage_write(u64::MAX, 0, u64::MAX, 1, 2)` -- insert key-value into storage, where key is read from register 0,
 value is read from register 1, and result is saved to register 2.

+Note, we allow multiple registers on the host, identified with `u64` number.
+The guest does not have to use them in order and can for instance save some blob in register `5000` and another value in register `1`.

 #### Specification
 ```rust
 read_register(register_id: u64, ptr: u64)
 ```
-Writes the entire content from the scratch buffer `register_id` into the memory of the guest starting with `ptr`.
+Writes the entire content from the register `register_id` into the memory of the guest starting with `ptr`.
 ###### Panics
 * If the content extends outside the memory allocated to the guest.
 In Wasmer, it returns `MemoryAccessViolation` error message;